juliusunscripted/python-project-template/README.md

 #### setup poetry

-> poetry is used for dependency management
+> - poetry is used for dependency management
+> - commands of this guide work with poetry version 2.x

 - [install pipx](https://pipx.pypa.io/stable/installation/)
   ```bash